 One of the photographs used in this piece shows a police detective holding up the severed arm of one of Lee’s victims.

-It’s a shocking photo that wouldn’t be shown by any mainstream magazine then or now.
+It’s a shocking “death porn” photo that probably wouldn’t be shown by any mainstream magazine then or now.

 In fact, I won’t even show that one here.
-But if you’re curious to see how grisly some of the true crime photos were in vintage men’s adventure magazines, you can download a digital copy of the February 1954 of MAN’S MAGAZINE at the link below.
+But if you’re curious to see how grisly some of the true crime photos were in vintage men’s adventure magazines, you can download a digital copy of the February 1954 of MAN’S MAGAZINE in my Payloadz store.

-* * * * * *
+* * * * * * * * * *